 Doxing: collecting and publishing personal information from various online sources.
 Many doxing attacks only employ information from the public domain, such as photos on social media, websites or online phone books.
 This information is bundled together and presented in a new context, which can cause serious harm for victims – often politicians, sportspeople or celebrities.

 Fuzzing (also known as fuzz/robustness/negative testing): a simple method of testing software.
-Hackers use this essentially harmless technique to bombard computers with masses of random data until they crash.
+Hackers use this essentially harmless technique to bombard computers with masses of random data until they crash or reveal vulnerabilities.

 Fake shop: a fraudulent online shopping platform that demands payment in advance but never delivers the goods it promises.
 Fake shops tend to stay online only for a short time and can only be identified as fake on close inspection, for example because their real-world address appears strange, they don’t even provide a real-world address or they use a quality label that doesn’t really exist.